ATTENDANCE AND PUNCTUALITY

 Regular absences from school will cause you a number of problems.
 For example:

-- You will be denied access to the continuity of learning which is so vital if you are to make good progress.
+You will be denied access to the continuity of learning which is so vital if you are to make good progress.

-- Of course, some absence is unavoidable - we all get ill from time to time!
+You may become isolated from your school friends as you see them less.
+Of course, some absence is unavoidable - we all get ill from time to time!
 However, it makes sense to keep your absences to the absolute minimum.

-- Under normal circumstances, we would expect a student to achieve an attendance rate of 97% or more.
-Without doubt, problems will begin to arise if attendance falls below 93%.
+Under normal circumstances, we would expect a student to achieve an attendance rate of 97% or more.
+Without doubt, problems will begin to arise if attendance falls below 95%.